Parents and Families Information

 Welcome to Cornell, a unique learning community that encourages and enables those who enter to stretch their understanding of the world.
 Our students participate in turning knowledge into action that benefits humanity; they fully engage in the social and intellectual environment that is Cornell.
 Our campus is alive with all sorts of possibilities waiting to be discovered.

-In short, from the beginning of your child’s Cornell career he or she will find an invigorating and challenging world here on campus.
+In short, from the beginning of your student’s Cornell career they will find an invigorating and challenging world here on campus.

 The first year of college is the beginning of a new journey.
 There are greater responsibilities, increased opportunities, and more difficult challenges to face.
 Your relationship will evolve in new and sometimes surprising ways.
-You both will become more independent, but occasionally—in addition to asking for money—your child will ask for guidance and support.
+Your student will become more independent, but still needs your guidance and support.

-We see our role as one of partnering with you to offer the guidance and support your son or daughter needs to thrive during the Cornell years.
-The resources provided here are designed for both of you to navigate together the many decisions and opportunities of the first year.
+We see our role as one of partnering with you to offer the guidance and support your student needs to thrive during the Cornell years.
+The resources provided here are designed for you to navigate together the many decisions and opportunities of the first year.
 Resources and Contacts lists essential contacts at the college, and I invite you to call or write to us if you have questions or need additional information.

 Again, welcome!
 I hope you will visit the campus often, enjoy the natural beauty of Ithaca, and take advantage of every opportunity to be a part of Cornell’s extended community.